A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning: Conclusion

 \textbf{Limitation.} Our principle currently presumes that the underlying structure of MARL interaction paradigms in MAIDs is complete or can be precisely modelled.
 This structural knowledge is a prerequisite for effective influence propagation via targeted intervention and can be challenging to define a priori in realistic environments or complex systems.
 Additionally, our analysis primarily focuses on a single targeted intervention, which may limit its applicability to real-world settings.

 \textbf{Future Work.} Key future directions of our work include but are not limited to: \begin{enumerate}[leftmargin=*] \item Learning MAID structures from data (e.g., via causal discovery~\cite{kenton2023discovering}) to reduce reliance on pre-specified models.
-Further, the MAID can be seen as a foundation to describe the world model. \item Coordinating a multi-agent system under the targeted intervention paradigm on multiple agents. \item Designing the optimal criteria for selecting the number of targeted agents and appointing proper agents with various types to complete different tasks in various scenarios.
-The information-theoretic measure of empowerment~\cite{jaques2019social,klyubin2005empowerment} offers a potential quantitative basis for such criteria. \item Integrating advanced reasoning modules (e.g. large language models and the broader generative AI) to enhance the capability of the PSI on the targeted agent in online learning and online adaptation to unknown agent teammates and unseen situations~\citep{wang2024open}. \item The principle proposed in this paper can be used to design new MARL interaction paradigms. \end{enumerate}
+Further, the MAID can be seen as a foundation to describe the world model. \item Coordinating a multi-agent system under the targeted intervention paradigm on multiple agents. \item Designing the optimal criteria for selecting the number of targeted agents and appointing proper agents with various types to complete different tasks.
+The information-theoretic measure of empowerment~\cite{jaques2019social,klyubin2005empowerment} offers a potential quantitative basis for such criteria. \item Integrating advanced reasoning modules (e.g. large language models and the broader generative AI) to enhance the capability of the PSI on the targeted agent in online learning and online adaptation to unknown agent teammates and unseen situations~\citep{wang2024open}. \item Designing MARL algorithms with asynchronous updates and mixed learning paradigms inspired by the targeted intervention paradigm (Footnote~\ref{fn:asyncronous-update}). \end{enumerate}